marcpybus/var-node/README.md

 ```console
 docker run -i var-node-data-manager-1 remove-all-variants <grch37|grch38>
 ```
-\* In both cases is necessary to specify the reference genome from which the variants will be removed.
+\* In both cases, it is necessary to specify the reference genome from which the variants are to be removed.

 ### Network node configuration
 The default configuration have dummy certificates configured so the nginx container (IP: 172.18.0.6 / Domain: nginx / Port: 5000) can be queried without further configuration.
 A fake node pointing to google.com is also configured for testing purposes: